OoliteProject/oolite-expansion-catalog/README.md

  - Have one URL per line
  - Lines starting with hash are considered comments and ignored
  - Empty lines (zero length or just whitespace) are ignored
- - it is recommended to sort the URLs to easily spot duplicated.
+ - it is recommended to sort the URLs to easily spot duplicates.
    Check the generator's pedantic mode.

 ### Processing